Home ยป Course ยป Dessert

 Cranberry Bars

 These cranberry bars are luscious, buttery, sweet and tart, with a sweet crumble dough that doubles as a topping.
 A gorgeous and delicious dessert perfect for the holidays.
 If you are in need of some cranberry recipes then I have just the one for you.
-Save your leftover Christmas cranberry sauce for this recipe and my other one linked below!
+Save your leftover cranberry sauce for this recipe.
 You won’t be able to eat just one!

 Cranberry Bars